HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_meetings_configure_deployment.md

 -   Enter N to use the default value.
     TURN server address
     :   Leave blank if you are not using TURN.
 Otherwise, enter the fully qualified host name of the TURN server.
-For more information, refer to [Configuring the TURN Server for Docker](turnserver_meetings_docker.md) and [Configuring the TURN server for Kubernetes](turnserver_meetings_kubernetes.md).
+For more information, refer to [Configuring the TURN server for Docker and Podman](turnserver_meetings_docker.md) and [Configuring the TURN server for Kubernetes](turnserver_meetings_kubernetes.md).

     Configure LTPA
     :   Lightweight Third-Party Authentication \(LTPA\) is useful for achieving single sign-on with HCL Domino \(including HCL Verse and iNotes\), HCL Connections, HCL Digital Experience, and IBM WebSphere Application Server.
-The default value is N
+The default value is N.

-    :   To configure LTPA, enter Y and provide the following information:
+    :   To configure LTPA, enter Y and provide the following information.

         -   The full path to the LTPA keys file.
 This should be the full path on the machine where the `prepareDeployment.sh` script is running.
-For example: /tmp/ltpa.keys.
+For example: /tmp/ltpa.keys
         -   LTPA keys password
     :   For more information, refer to [Setting up SSO using LTPA](enabling_sso_ltpa.md).

     Enable Octo
     :   Octo allows you to extend the audio-video traffic to another network in an efficient way.
 If enabled, at least one other secondary cluster must be configured in order for this to work.
 To enable octo, enter Y. The following prompts are displayed.
-For more information, refer to [Enabling multiple videobridges](t_configure_jitsi.md).
+For more information, refer to [Deploying multiple videobridges in different locations](t_configure_jitsi.md).

         -   Is this a primary installation?
             -   Select **Yes** to set this instance as the primary server.
 For primary servers, you must provide the region name.
 Enter the name of the primary region.